BrianSpace/Android-App-Architecture-MVVM-Databinding/README.md

 ### Major Components
 ![](static/components.png)

 Most of the classe names are obvious.
-For those not very obvious:
+For those not so obvious:
 * [`TmdbConfig`](app/src/main/java/com/github/brianspace/moviebrowser/models/TmdbConfig.java): the class used to get the TMDb configurations.
 See <https://developers.themoviedb.org/3/configuration/get-api-configuration>. [`IImageConfig`](app/src/main/java/com/github/brianspace/moviebrowser/models/IImageConfig.java) is the interface for View Models to get image path configurations.
 * [`EntityStore`](app/src/main/java/com/github/brianspace/moviebrowser/models/EntityStore.java): the object store to hold the (weak) references of model layer entities.
 * [`DataCleaner`](app/src/main/java/com/github/brianspace/moviebrowser/models/DataCleaner.java): use to clear application cache for HTTP, image as well as local database.